open-estuary/estuary/doc/Deploy_Manual.4D02.md

        ```
         Note:
-	    1. XXX means the PARTUUID($blkid) of that partition which your linux distribution is located in. <br>
+	    1. XXX means the PARTUUID($blkid) of that partition which your linux distribution is located in.

 	    2. If you want to use another linux distribution, please refer above steps.

    b.
 Reboot and press any key except "enter" into enter UEFI menu.